Rat-OS/RatOS-configuration/docs/beacon_contact_dev_branch.md

 - Use the `beacon_contact_expansion_multiplier` variable to fine tune your first layer squish.
 Higher value means less squish and lower value means more squish.
 1.1 = a bit less squish, 0.9 = a bit more squish, ....

 ## Final calibration
 For the scan method z-homing we should create a beacon model under real conditions.
+This is optional but recommended.
+- Run `_BEACON_FINAL_CALIBRATION BED_TEMP=85`

-Run `_BEACON_FINAL_CALIBRATION BED_TEMP=85`, use your target bed temperature for the `BED_TEMP` parameter.
+	Use your target bed temperature for the `BED_TEMP` parameter.
 It will home your printer and run the calibration fully automated.

-After it run `SAVE_CONFIG` to save the model to your printer.cfg file.
+- Run `SAVE_CONFIG` to save the model to your printer.cfg file.